VectorJamo/3D-Rotating-Cube/README.md

 3D Rendering from scratch.

-Uses SDL2 to render graphics to the screen.
+All 3D Maths is handeled by the "API" (transformations in 3D space and projections).

-All 3D Maths is handeled by the "API".
+Needed to add z-buffer testing, probably will do in the future.